valmat/RocksServer/README.md

 ## How to extend
 First you need implement your own request listener.
-To do this, you have to implement the interface
+To do this, you should to implement the interface
 ```c
 template<typename ProtIn, typename ProtOut>
 struct RequestBase: public RequestSuperBase